Cozy Peach Kitchen

 • Heat a small pan over medium heat.
 Once hot, drizzle in olive oil.
 Add the rosemary and bloom for 30 seconds, until fragrant.
 Remove from heat and set aside.

-• Add the beans, rosemary with olive oil, garlic, lemon juice, and salt, to a food processor with a standard blade attachment.
+• Add the garlic to the food processor.
+Pulse until mostly broken down.
+Add the beans, rosemary with olive oil, lemon juice, and salt, to a food processor with a standard blade attachment.
 Process until smooth.
 Add 1 teaspoon of water at a time, as needed to thin to desired consistency.
 Scrape down the food processor sides as needed.

 • Taste for salt.
 Serve topped with freshly ground black pepper, red pepper flakes and a drizzle of olive oil.
 Best enjoyed within 3-4 days.